tonyzahtila/launchNek5000/README.md

   - skewness/flatness:    Compute the 1D skewness/flatness profiles

   - streamwise spectra:   Compute the 1D streamwise pre-multiplied energy spectra.

+  - feedback:   Compute the 1D mean feedback force in the pipe from the PPICLF particles.

 Pipe
   - feedback:   Compute the 1D mean feedback force in the pipe from the PPICLF particles.